schwemler/dockpress/src/wp-content/plugins/wp-staging/readme.txt

 == Changelog ==

+= 2.6.1 =
+* New: Improve styling of login form.
+Thanks to Andy Kennan (Screaming Frog)
+* New: Add 'password lost' button to login form
+* New: Change welcome page CTA
+* New: Add feedback option when plugin is disabled
+* Fix: PDO instances can not be serialized or unserialized
+* Fix: Can not update staging site db table if there are constraints in it

 = 2.6.0 =
 * New: Compatible up to WordPress 5.2.2
 * New: Performance improvement for directory iterator using less server ressources
 * New: Add filter wpstg_folder_permission to set a custom folder permission like 0755, allows to overwrite FS_CHMOD_DIR if it has been defined.
 * Fix: Error conditions in class Data does not compare type strict (== vs. ==)  resulting in interruption of clone process
 * Fix: Excluded folders under wp-content level are not take into account on microsoft IIS servers

 = 2.5.9 =
 * New: Update for WP 5.2.1